mia-platform/vab/docs/design/commands.md

     |           └── kustomization.yaml
     └── config.yaml

+## `build <group-name> <cluster-name>`

+Run `kustomize build` for the specified cluster.

+It returns the full configuration locally without applying it to the cluster, allowing the user to check it beforehand.

 ## `apply <group-name> <cluster-name>`

-Builds and applies the local configuration to the specified cluster.
+Build and apply the local configuration to the specified cluster.